S-Brand5136/CHCEK-POINT/README.md

 4. Within the express-back-end directory theres a .env.example file that can be found.
 It details the .env you should follow when setting up the database
    [.env.example](https://github.com/S-Brand5136/CHECK-POINT/blob/master/express-back-end/.env.example)

-   - After the .env file has been set up and all dependencies installed, from the backend root directory run these 2 commands to create the tables and seed the database
+   - After the .env file has been set up and all dependencies installed, create a new postgresql database.
+This will match what you input in the .env file.

+   - Next, run these 2 commands to create the tables and seed the database

    ```bash
      $ npx knex migrate:latest